veeoid/Instagram_Trend_Analysis/README.md

 # 📊 Instagram Trend Analysis

-This project delves into the analysis of a large-scale Instagram dataset to uncover patterns in user behavior, focusing on location-based posting trends.
+This project delves into analyzing a large-scale Instagram dataset to uncover patterns in user behavior, focusing on location-based posting trends.
 By leveraging both relational (PostgreSQL) and NoSQL (MongoDB) databases, the project processes and analyzes millions of Instagram posts, user profiles, and location data.

 ---